Does a lake have rights?

 Not so fast

 The day after voters approved the LEBOR, Mark Dewes, a local farmer, filed a lawsuit to contest its constitutionality.
-The Ohio Farm Bureau came out in support of Mr. Dewes, stating that the initiative disrupts “federal constitutional rights, including equal protection
+The Ohio Farm Bureau came out in support of Mr. Dewes, stating that the initiative disrupts “federal constitutional rights, including equal protection and freedom of speech.”
+The suit also aims to prevent the measure from going into effect.
+Community groups have vowed to keep fighting, and this issue is sure to remain in the news.

 In your own home, the Coway Aquamega 100 and 200 can provide fresh, clean water at the kitchen tap every day.
 The filtering system easily installs to any standard faucet and greatly reduces common water contaminants, including mercury and lead.
 Its sleek design adds beauty to the kitchen, too, while producing refreshing water.